An Eclipse-Ballooning Study of Shadow Bands During the April 2024 Total Eclipse: Abstract

 \section{Abstract}

-In this study we searched for shadow bands associated with the total solar eclipse of April 8, 2024.
-Our aim was to improve our understanding of their origin.
-Shadow bands are debated to arise either from atmospheric turbulence within Earth's planetary boundary layer (PBL) or from a diffraction-interference effect occurring above the atmosphere.
-To test these theories, high altitude balloons (HABs) equipped with light sensors, similar ground light sensors, radiosondes launched with weather balloons, and an aircraft-mounted light sensor were deployed.
-Our team was located in Concan, TX, except for the plane which flew to NE Vermont to find clear weather.
-Unlike Pitt’s 2017 HAB study, which detected a 4.5 Hz signal attributed to shadow bands above the PBL and on the ground, no shadow bands were detected above the PBL in Texas or in northeast Vermont, despite the use of improved instrumentation.
-Cloud cover prevented useful ground based measurements in Texas, limiting our conclusions about the nature of shadow bands.
-These findings suggest that shadow bands may not always be present or, if they are, may be primarily due to atmospheric turbulence.
-The results of this study and Pitt's 2017 study emphasize the need for future work.
+In this study, we searched for shadow bands associated with the total solar eclipse of April 8, 2024, with the aim of improving our understanding of their origin.
+Shadow bands are debated to arise either from atmospheric turbulence within Earth’s planetary boundary layer (PBL) or from a diffraction-interference effect occurring above the atmosphere.
+To test these theories, high-altitude balloons (HABs) equipped with light sensors, ground-based light sensors, radiosondes launched with weather balloons, and an aircraft-mounted light sensor were deployed.
+Observations were conducted in Concan, TX, within the path of totality and from an aircraft operating over northeast Vermont to obtain clear-sky measurements.
+Unlike a 2017 high-altitude balloon study that reported a persistent 4.5~Hz signal attributed to shadow bands above the PBL and on the ground, no shadow band-like periodic photodiode signals were detected above the PBL in Texas or northeastern Vermont in the present study, despite the use of improved instrumentation.
+Cloud cover prevented useful ground-based measurements in Texas, limiting conclusions regarding shadow band behavior near the surface.
+These findings suggest that shadow bands may not always be present at all locations or, when present, may depend strongly on local atmospheric conditions.
+Together with earlier studies, these results highlight the need for continued multi-platform observations during future total solar eclipses.